 Goal 5: Power

 The power goal is where you add explosiveness and athleticism.
 The reason it’s stacked last is because without the balance, endurance, muscle growth and raw strength that come from the other goals, it’s harder to grow your athleticism.
-You’d be much more prone to injury due to bad form without that mind muscle connection you’ve established.
-If this is not your primary goal, you may only do this one or two times out of your year.
+You’d be much more prone to injury due to bad form without that mind-muscle connection you’ve established.
+If this is not your primary goal, you may only do this one or two phases out of your year.

-Key 2: Think of what each month/phase will look like.
+Key 2: Determine what each month/phase will focus on

-If you’re focusing on hypertrophy, you may go something like 1,2,3,2,3,4,3,4,5 in your phases.
+For example, if you’re focusing on hypertrophy, you may go something like 2, 3, 2, 3, 4, 3, 4, 5 in your phases.
 You’ll hit hypertrophy the most, but you’ll also be adding in those other key elements that will give you well rounded strength and better compliment your goals than just doing the same workouts for the whole year.
-If you were focusing on max strength, you may spend more time in the later phases, while for endurance you would want to spend more time in the earlier phases.
+If you were focusing on max strength, you may spend more time in the higher phases, while for endurance you would want to spend more time in the earlier phases.